Please choose your login server to continue:

-Board meetings also have core procedures that follow governance rules set out in board bylaws which may be influenced by industry regulations.
+Boards must adhere to core board meeting procedures that follow governance rules set out in board bylaws which may be influenced by industry regulations.

-If you are new to the role of board chair or have just joined a board, don’t get too caught up in the mechanics of board meeting structure and process.
-It’s best to think about effective board meetings in terms of what people need to do and the activities to manage.
+If you have just joined a board, don’t get too caught up in the mechanics of board meeting structure and process.
+It’s best to think about productive board meetings in terms of what people need to do and the activities to manage.

 Just like any new role, before your first board meeting, it’s useful to learn about the organization and board of directors that you are joining.